statsig-io/docs/docs/sdks/getting-started.md

 - [C++](/server/cppSDK)
 - [Rust](/server/rustSDK)

+---

+## Next Steps: Installing Your SDK

+1. **Select Your SDK**: Choose the client or server SDK that fits your platform from the lists above.
+2. **Follow the Installation Guide**: Each SDK has an installation guide that walks you through the setup, ensuring a smooth integration with your app.
+3. **Start Experimenting**: Once integrated, you can begin setting up feature flags, running experiments, and logging events for analysis.

-If you have any questions or need assistance with SDK installation, feel free to reach out to us via our [Slack Community](https://statsig.com/slack).
+If you run into any questions or need help with installation, feel free to reach out via our [Slack Community](https://statsig.com/slack).

 ---